 The All In One WP Security & Firewall plugin is one of the top systems available for WordPress.
 Not only does it help protect your website, but it will also deliver an easy-to-read grading system regarding your current practices.

 Aside from offering security improvements, this plugin also runs database backups on a schedule with email notifications when each has been completed.
+And it also protects your website from Bruce Force attacks.

 - Displays password strength to users